ab0x4/odd-counter-app/README.md

 Complexity should be O(2*N^2/E), where E number of executors.

-c) Preferred approach - communicate with upstream team and discuss possibility to write csv and tsv files in separate folders.
+c) Preferred approach - communicate with upstream team and discuss a possibility to write csv and tsv files in separate folders:
 - read csv / tsv files separately using spark internals
 - combine 2 datasets in single using by union